Migration guide

 });

-The context.db.sql interface replaces the rigid findMany method and supports any valid SQL select query.
+The new context.db.sql interface replaces the rigid findMany method and supports any valid SQL select query.

 import { desc } from "@ponder/core";